A generalisation of simple Harnack curves: Setting

 \subsection{Simple Harnack curves}

-Simple Harnack curves as considered here have been introduced in \cite{Mikh}.
-Recall that a smooth real algebraic curve $\C$ of genus $g$ is said to be an M-curve if $\mathbb{R} \C \subset C$ has the maximal number of connected components, that is $g+1$.
-Now, for a subset $I$ of the set of sides of $\Delta$, denote Here is the original definition of \cite{Mikh}.
+In this section, we give a brief account on simple Harnack curves as introduced in \cite{Mikh}.
+As we will mostly deal with singular curves in this paper, we adopt the parametrised point of view used in \cite{Bru14}.
+Recall that the smooth real algebraic curve $\oC$ of genus $g$ is an M-curve if its real part $\mathbb{R} \oC \subset \oC$ has the maximal number of connected components, that is $g+1$.